-- ✓ Cannot replace data, but may provide insight - ✓ Data does not provide the narrative - ✓ Discussions with a many diverse stakeholders
+- ✓ Cannot replace data, but may provide insight - ✓ Data does not provide the narrative - Discussions with a many diverse stakeholders

-A. STI policy under review, does it ...

-- ✓ Coherence with national development strategy, SDGs? - ✓ Blueprint for a better and more sustainable future for all? - ✓ Provide for directionality?
+- A. STI policy under review, is it ... - Coherent with national development strategy, SDGs? - A blueprint for a better, more sustainable future for all? - Provide for directionality, reflexivity transformative impact? - Key challenges are interconnected!